Teaching Literacy with Jolly Phonics

 How does Jolly Phonics work?

 Using a synthetic phonics approach, Jolly Phonics teaches children the five key skills for reading and writing.
-Complemented by Jolly Readers and Jolly Grammar, it provides a thorough foundation for teaching literacy over three years in school.
+The programme continues through school enabling the teaching of essential grammar, spelling and punctuation skills.

 The five skills taught in Jolly Phonics